layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 **This type of element does not parse data.**
 It serves to decide which structure should be used for forward parsing.
-Use this if there are different options of what the next strcuture could be.
+Use this if there are different options of what the next structure could be.

 **Used in:**